vitest-dev/vitest/docs/config/index.md

     poolMatchGlobs: [
       // all tests in "worker-specific" directory will run inside a worker as if you enabled `--threads` for them, ['**/tests/worker-specific/**', 'threads'],
+      // run all tests in "browser" directory in an actual browser ['**/tests/browser/**', 'browser'],
-      // all other tests will run based on "threads" option, if you didn't specify other globs
+      // all other tests will run based on "browser.enabled" and "threads" options, if you didn't specify other globs
       // ...
     ]
   }